 SARS-Cov-2 in people and domestic animals

-Transmission of the virus that causes COVID-19 primarily occurs through contact with an infected person’s bodily fluids (generally saliva or mucus droplets in a cough or sneeze).
+Transmission of the virus that causes COVID-19 primarily occurs through contact with an infected person’s bodily fluids (generally saliva or mucus droplets in a cough or sneeze) or my aerosol transmission.

 It is possible for transmission to occur if a person touches a surface or object that has been contaminated with infectious material and then touches their mouth, nose, or possibly eyes .
 Non-porous (smooth) surfaces (e.g. glass, metal, phones, countertops, door knobs) are more likely to potentially transmit viruses and for longer than porous materials (e.g. paper, money, wood, pet fur, clothing) .

-It appears that it is rare for domestic animals to become naturally infected with SARS-CoV-2; they are not naturally infected easily with the virus; it is rare for animals become ill from the virus if they are infected and this has been mild illness only; and, crucially, there is no evidence that domestic animals can transmit SARS-CoV-2 to people or that they are involved in the spread of COVID-19.
+There is some evidence that cats, dogs, hamsters and ferrets are vulnerable to being infected with SARS-CoV-2 from close contact with infected people, although this does not seem common.
+See this article for more information.
+It appears that it is unusual for domestic animals to become ill from the virus if they are infected and, crucially, there is no evidence that domestic animals can transmit SARS-CoV-2 to people or that they are involved in the spread of COVID-19.

 There is some evidence that cats and dogs are vulnerable to being infected with SARS-CoV-2 from close contact with infected people, although this does not seem common.
 The precautionary steps advised will also help to protect our pets .

-- In simple terms, think of the people and animals that you are sharing your home with and who you are in contact with (your family unit or household) as needing to stay isolated within a bubble.
+- To protect each other and our communities, please isolate if you are unwell or under stay at home orders/movement restrictions/lockdowns.
+In simple terms, think of the people and animals that you are sharing your home with and who you are in contact with (your family unit or household) as needing to stay isolated within a bubble.
 To minimise the risk of transmission of the virus, the members of your household should only have contact with each other.
 If one of you is exposed in any way, this will result in all of you being exposed.
 Similarly, if one of you is infected with the virus and interacts with others, you risk infecting them and, as a result, anyone they have contact with.
 So, take extra precautions to protect your family unit of people and pets, and the community.

 - Socially distance your pet(s) in the same way you are socially distancing yourself from other people.
 Do not let pets interact with people or other animals outside the household.
 This will minimise the risk to them and the potential to bring the virus into your household.